 Office 365

-To get started, go to Settings > Integrations > Microsoft Exchange and select Office 365 as the Exchange version.
+To get started, go to Settings > Integrations > Microsoft Exchange and select Office 365 Exchange as the version.

 1. Click Grant permissions